appy-one/acebase/README.md

 # AceBase realtime database engine

-A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js with realtime data change notifications.
-Includes built-in user authentication and authorization ([acebase-server](https://www.npmjs.com/package/acebase-server)).
-Inspired by the Firebase realtime database, with additional functionality and less data sharding/duplication.
+A fast, low memory, transactional, index & query enabled NoSQL database engine and server for node.js and browser with realtime data change notifications.
+Supports storing of JSON objects, arrays, numbers, strings, booleans, dates and binary (ArrayBuffer) data.

+Inspired by (and largely compatible with) the Firebase realtime database, with additional functionality and less data sharding/duplication.
 Capable of storing up to 2^48 (281 trillion) object nodes in a binary database file that can theoretically grow to a max filesize of 8 petabytes.

-AceBase can run anywhere: in the cloud, NAS, local server, your PC/Mac, Raspberry Pi, wherever you want.
-On top of this, AceBase can now also run in the browser!
+AceBase is easy to set up and runs anywhere: in the cloud, NAS, local server, your PC/Mac, Raspberry Pi, the browser, wherever you want!

-Natively supports storing of JSON objects, arrays, numbers, strings, booleans, dates and binary (ArrayBuffer) data.
-Custom classes can automatically be shape-shifted to and from plain objects by adding type mappings => Store a ```User```, get a ```User```.
-Store a ```Chat``` that has a collection of ```Messages```, get a ```Chat``` with ```Messages``` back from the database.
-Any class specific methods can be executed directly on the objects you get back from the db, because they will be an ```instanceof``` your class.

 ## Getting Started

 AceBase is split up into multiple packages:
 * **acebase**: local AceBase database engine ([github](https://github.com/appy-one/acebase), [npm](https://www.npmjs.com/package/acebase))
-* **acebase-server**: AceBase webserver endpoint to enable remote connections ([github](https://github.com/appy-one/acebase-server), [npm](https://www.npmjs.com/package/acebase-server))
+* **acebase-server**: AceBase server endpoint to enable remote connections.
+Includes built-in user authentication and authorization, supports using external OAuth providers such as Facebook and Google ([github](https://github.com/appy-one/acebase-server), [npm](https://www.npmjs.com/package/acebase-server)).
-* **acebase-client**: client to access an AceBase webserver ([github](https://github.com/appy-one/acebase-client), [npm](https://www.npmjs.com/package/acebase-client))
+* **acebase-client**: client to connect to an external AceBase server ([github](https://github.com/appy-one/acebase-client), [npm](https://www.npmjs.com/package/acebase-client))
 * **acebase-core**: shared functionality, dependency of above packages ([github](https://github.com/appy-one/acebase-core), [npm](https://www.npmjs.com/package/acebase-core))

-**IMPORTANT**: AceBase is in beta stage!
+**IMPORTANT**: AceBase is in beta stage.
 If you run into errors, make sure you have the latest version of each package you are using.
 The database files created by older releases might be incompatible with newer versions, so you might have to start from scratch after updating. **Do not use in production yet**!

 ### Prerequisites